MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 >
 > For technical support, see the [Support options and community resources](../information-support.md#support-options-and-community-resources) information.
 We also invite you to engage with the Azure Information Protection team, on their [Yammer site](https://www.yammer.com/askipteam/).

-## Version 1.54.n
+## Version 1.54.33.0

 **Released**: 10/23/2019

-This version includes the MSIPC version 1.0.xxx.xxx of the RMS client.
+This version includes the MSIPC version 1.0.3592.627 of the RMS client.

+This release has general fixes for stability and performance.

 ## Version 1.53.10.0